remyogasawara/CSE-12/Lab5/README.txt

 FILES

 Lab5.asm
 This file includes the pseudocode and written code.
+This holds the code for all of the functions and macros.
+This file should compile, but has no output.

 -----------
 INSTRUCTIONS